TimeTravelersHackedMe/Ultrasound.IO/README.md

 Ultrasound I/O
 ===========
 This project is a website that bridges the gap between the Arduino (an open-source robotic interface) and a Tektronix oscilloscope (used to monitor sensors with "laboratory" precision).
-It was (and still is) a senior design project that entails building a device that can test pharmaceutical tablets with ultrasound.
+It was a senior design project that entails building a device that can test pharmaceutical tablets with ultrasound.
 The project utilizes technology from:

 + [BreakoutJS](http://breakoutjs.com/) (Arduino USB-to-websocket client and Javascript library)
 + [HighchartJS](http://www.highcharts.com/) (data-visualization)